knotdvn/yuppy-model/README.md

 3. Query for and obtain product data for most popular products in the various categories [ X ]

 4. Model profitability.
-Specifically calculate the number of "click through buys" necessary to earn enough money to pay for the cost of operating the site.  [ - ]
+Specifically calculate the number of "click through buys" necessary to earn enough money to pay for the cost of operating the site.  [ x ]

 4a.
 Cascading data modeling.
 Use of sliders, set number of site visitors, set percentage of visitors who click through buy, select a category or categories, set a proft point, will calculate any missing variables. [ X ]